simonsobs/fg2_awg/201910_hilc_on_201906_mbs/README.md

 1. Multiply the input frequency-maps by the weights map (see next section)
 2. Compute the pseudo-SH coefficients up to `lmax`
 3. Bin the multipoles in `delta_ell`-wide bins
-4. For each bin, compute the frequency-frequency empirical covaraince matrix
+4. For each bin, compute the frequency-frequency empirical covariance matrix
-5. Use the (known) SEDs of the desired output compnents and the empirical covariance matrices to build a bin-dependent un-mixing matrix
+5. Use the (known) SEDs of the desired output components and the empirical covariance matrices to build a bin-dependent un-mixing matrix
 6. Apply the un-mixing matrices to the pseudo-SH coefficients to get the pseudo-SH of the output components